-When you’re looking for quality HVAC services, you usually want a technician that understands what they’re doing.
-Lots of service companies advertise expert staff, but how can you know for certain?
-One of the most consistent ways to verify if an HVAC technician is knowledgeable is by looking for their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.
+When you’re searching for quality HVAC services, you probably want a technician that knows what they’re doing.
+Many service companies advertise experienced staff, but how can you know for sure?
+One of the easiest ways to verify if an HVAC technician has experience is by checking their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

-There are a variety of HVAC certifications available.
-Some prioritize a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll take a look at key details about a few of the most common HVAC certifications you’ll come across in your search for services.
+There are multiple HVAC certifications available.
+Some are designed around a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll take a look at key details about a few of the most common HVAC certifications you’ll find in your search for services.

 North American Technician Excellence Certification

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification testing.
-To pass, applicants must meet a minimum score of 70%.
-To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.
+Other organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification exams.
+To pass, participants must reach a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or retake an exam every two years.

-Total certification is a multiyear process made up of four separate tests.
-The first two are specific for entry-level technicians while the final set of exams provide full certification along with senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are specific for entry-level technicians while the second set of exams provide full certification including senior-level status:

-1. Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
 The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-2. HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

-3. Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
-Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC equipment.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
+Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

-4. Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
+Technicians should be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.

 American Society of Heating, Refrigerating and Air Conditioning Engineers Certification

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
-ASHRAE and its members provide research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and high indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
+ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their work, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are relevant to commercial properties and industrial facilities, as they frequently have the highest rates of energy expenditure.
-They’ll determine how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also studies how the engineering and architectural design of the building itself influences energy use.
+Many of ASHRAE standards are relevant to commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
+They’ll study how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also studies how the engineering and architectural design of the building itself affects energy use.

 Air Conditioning Contractors of America Certification

-Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization encourages rigorous training and offers sessions for members to complete both on-site and online.
-Contractors hoping for accreditation have two programs to pick from:
+Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization encourages rigorous training and facilitates sessions for participants to complete both on-site and online.
+Contractors looking for accreditation have two programs to choose from:

-• The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties including homes and apartments.

-• The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are completed to make sure members maintain their proficiency.
+- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are conducted to make sure members maintain their proficiency.

 NATE’s ICE Standardized Testing

-To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

 HVAC Excellence

-The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for different levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement cover a wide range of competency tests for varying levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+Other testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of hiring certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
-When you see a service company in Des Moines offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to improve their expertise.
+When you find a service company in Des Moines offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Professionals who spend the time and resources required for these certifications often take up less time and fewer resources when servicing your equipment.
+Can help reduce costs and speed up services: Technicians who spend the time and resources required for these certifications often need less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

 If you’re looking for certified HVAC services in Des Moines, consider requesting an appointment with Heartland Heating & Cooling.
 Get in touch by giving us a call at 515-344-3579 today.